Licun Park station

 Licun Park (李村公园) is a station on Line 2 of the Qingdao Metro.
 It opened on 10 December 2017.
 It is located in Licang District and it is the current northbound terminus of Line 2.

+History

+On November 2, 2012, the first phase of Qingdao Metro Line 2 was officially inaugurated, and civil construction of the metro stations began.
+On December 10, 2017, the station opened with the start of trial operations of Line 2.